spacetelescope/cubeviz/docs/image_viewers.rst

 Each individual image viewer has a small menu bar.
 These provide controls for saving images, zooming and panning, and selecting subsets (often called regions of interest or ROIs) for extraction from the cube.
 The >> at the right side of the menu expands it to show all the options.

-As of v0.3, not all of the features are fully implemented: (1) it is not possible to save a Python script to reproduce the plot, (2) Not all of the controls or labeling are available in the custom-slice view.
+As of v0.3, not all of the features are fully implemented: (1) it is not possible to save a Python script to reproduce the plot, (2) not all of the controls or labeling are available in the custom-slice view.

 .. image:: images/image_viewer_menu.png